 - (a) provide the majority of teaching and learning support for the Degree Programme.
-(Where 'service teaching' is identified as essential, there shall be a robust means of managing its integration into the Degree Programme.); - (b) provide the academic direction for all teaching and learning support or assessment provided by individuals from outside the School (see also Standard 2); - (c) liaise with any staff involved in 'service teaching' to support the adaptation of examples used in teaching and learning to contemporary pharmacy context; - (d) be provided with the resources, support and academic environment which allows them to maintain their knowledge at the leading edge of pharmaceutical science and pharmacy practice; - (e) be encouraged and supported to engage in scholarship and research which is disseminated nationally and internationally; - (f) be provided with an organised professional development programme open to all teaching staff consistent with their respective responsibilities.
+(Where 'service teaching' is identified as essential, there shall be a robust means of managing its integration into the Degree Programme); - (b) provide the academic direction for all teaching and learning support or assessment provided by individuals from outside the School (see also Standard 2); - (c) liaise with any staff involved in 'service teaching' to support the adaptation of examples used in teaching and learning to contemporary pharmacy context and ensure it is patient-centred; - (d) be provided with the resources, support and academic environment which allows them to maintain their knowledge at the leading edge of pharmaceutical science and clinical pharmacy practice; - (e) be encouraged and supported to engage in scholarship and research which is disseminated nationally and internationally; - (f) have access to an organised professional development programme open to all teaching staff consistent with their respective responsibilities.
 This programme must provide opportunities to develop teaching, learning and assessment skills and the use of new learning technologies.
 This requirement applies to both full-time staff and part-time staff including teacher practitioners and all those contributing to teaching, learning and assessment.